California “Inflicting Corporal Injury” Laws | Penal Code 273.5 PC

 A domestic violence arrest can make you feel alienated in the pursuit of addressing the matter.
-You need to find a law office that understands what you’re going through and provide you with reassuring counsel so that you never feel alone in your situation.
-Call us today to schedule a risk free confidential consultation with an experienced Orange County domestic violence attorney.
+You need to find a law office that understands what you’re going through and provides you with reassuring counsel so that you never feel alone in your situation.
+Call us today to schedule a risk-free confidential consultation with an experienced Newport Beach domestic violence attorney.
 Never believe that you are guilty of penal code 273.5(a) pc just because you were arrested.

 Attorney John D. Rogers is a Board Certified criminal law specialist.
 A prestigious distinction that only a small percentage of California criminal defense lawyers have achieved.
-He has unmatched success in defending his clients is all types of domestic violence cases, especially when his clients are faced with a “must win” dilemma.
+He has unmatched success in defending his clients in all types of domestic violence cases, especially when his clients are faced with a “must-win” dilemma.
 He aims to dismiss the case or obtain an acquittal at trial.
 Contact the Law Offices of John D. Rogers today to discuss your case.

 Penal Code section 273.5(a) provides, “Any person who willfully inflicts corporal injury resulting in a traumatic condition upon a victim described in subdivision (b) is guilty of a felony, and upon conviction thereof shall be punished by imprisonment in the state prison for two, three, or four years, or in a county jail for not more than one year, or by a fine of up to six thousand dollars ($6,000), or by both that fine and imprisonment.”